Jay9874/Jay9874/README.md

 - 🔭 I’m currently working on making strong base with DSA along with web development (MERN) and AI.
-- 🌱 I’m currently learning React and ML.
+- 🌱 I’m currently learning Blockchain and ML.
 - 👯 I’m looking to collaborate on MERN and ML or any kind of software development project.
-- 🤔 I’m looking for help with  DSA and Python projects.
+- 🤔 I’m looking for help with  DSA and Blockchain projects.
 - 💬 Ask me about how my codes are working at machine level😃.
 - 📫 To reach me: https://twitter.com/Jay_9874 , https://www.linkedin.com/in/jay9874/ , jayprakashsharma225@gmail.com
 - 😄 Pronouns: He/Him